lambdamusic/portfolio-site/blog-src/2021-10-12-world-date-terminal.md

 <script src="https://gist.github.com/lambdamusic/4a5b852c8f9051b1f29033619cd38e36.js"></script>

-On my Mac I found the `zoneinfo` data in this location:
+NOTE On my Mac I found the `zoneinfo` data in this location:

 `/System/Library/Frameworks/Python.framework/Versions/2.7/Extras/lib/python/pytz/zoneinfo/`

-That is needed for the script to work.
-You can customise that path of course, see below how to do it.
+That path is needed for the script to work.
+You can customise it of course, see below how to do it.

 ## Set up